Back to Medals and Decorations of Israel

 Do Israelis care in what order the ribbons are worn?

 Actually not.
-Only in 2002 official guidelines were published for wearing the decorations by civilians and their proper order.
-Also, guidelines for the military exist but many of the pictures shown on this site do not follow these rules.
-As an example, we show here two pictures of 2012 where the Chief of Staff Benny Gantz wears his two campaign ribbons in a different order.
+Only in 2002 were official guidelines published for civilians to wear decorations and their proper order.
+Additionally, guidelines for the military exist, but many of the pictures displayed on this site do not adhere to these rules.
+For example, we present here two photos from 2012, in which the Chief of Staff, Benny Gantz, wears his two campaign ribbons in a different order.

 Civilian awards

-Israel knows a single state award, the Israel Prize, for excellence in sciences, culture, sports, lifetime achievement or exceptional contribution to the nation.
+Israel awards a single state honor, the Israel Prize, for excellence in the sciences, culture, sports, lifetime achievement, or an exceptional contribution to the nation.
 Similar to the military decorations, no levels or "classes" exist in this decoration.
 The layout of the badge is even more modest.

-Samples of highest civilian awards in the USA, Netherlands and Israel
+Samples of the highest civilian awards in the USA, Netherlands and Israel

-President's Award for Distinguished Federal Civilian Service Order of Orange-Nassau Israel Prize
+USA: President's Award for Distinguished Federal Civilian Service Netherlands: Order of Orange Nassau Israel Prize

-This website presents many pictures and other material that was offered to me for publication by kind people from all over the world.
+Since I received several questions about Israeli medals of all types, I have added a page with a wide range of special or rare medals.
+This website presents numerous pictures and other materials that were generously offered to me for publication by kind individuals from around the world.
 I take the opportunity to thank them again and encourage others to share their knowledge and pictures with me for publication.

 israelidecorations@gmail.com